 “It’s becoming harder and harder to stand out.
 That’s why many brands are setting the bar higher by engaging with customers on a personal level with content and messaging that is personalized, relevant, and more likely to garner engagement.”

-Per Evergage, three out of four marketers believe that content personalization has a strong or extreme impact on advancing customer relationships.
+Per SalesForce, three out of four marketers believe that content personalization has a strong or extreme impact on advancing customer relationships.
 Eighty-eight percent believe that prospects and customers expect a personalized experience.

 The Paradox of Content Personalization at Scale

 Clearly, marketers by and large recognize the value of personalized content.
 But that doesn’t mean we’re successfully making it happen, especially with bigger audiences.